 All bags are subject to inspection upon exiting the library.
 An accessible entrance is located at the rear of the building.

-For more information about parking at Catholic University, visit http://publicsafety.cua.edu/vehicle.cfm.
+For more information about parking on or near campus, visit parking.catholic.edu.

 Beverages in twist-top bottles or spill-proof containers are permitted.
 Light snacks are allowed.
 Alcohol is prohibited in the University Libraries.
 Please read Food and Drink Policy for more details.